EasyCode Foundations Gradebook Overview

 This curriculum allows you, as an educator, to enrich your students’ lives.
 With over 300 fun challenges, beautiful animations, and lovable characters, alongside our unique user experience and special online teaching tools, you can introduce basic computer science knowledge to your students and better prepare them for the 21st century.

 This guide will help you monitor your students’ progress.
 Please read the entire guide before starting with your class.
+If you need assistance navigating to your CodeMonkey account, please follow the steps found here.

 How to access your class